Giving Back to the Community

 Quilt Display at the Cancer Care Institute

-The guild is happy to provide an ever-changing quilt display in the halls leading to the treatment rooms at Rapid City Regional Cancer Care Institute.
+The guild is happy to provide an ever-changing quilt display in the halls leading to the treatment rooms at Monument Health Cancer Care Institute.
 The committee solicits quilts from guild members and changes the display approximately every three months.
 Our hope is that these quilts will brighten a patient's day as he or she goes in for treatment.

 Silent Auction for Hospice of the Hills

 Boots for Troops

 Guild members have participated in Boots for Troops since 2007, sending a total of 2520 stockings.
 Christmas stockings sent to deployed military personnel are made and filled with basic toiletries, snacks, and games, as well as holiday greetings and a message of appreciation for their service to our country.
 The stockings are sent to relatives and friends of guild members and everyone in their unit.
 If you know of someone who is deployed, you can send their name, address, and the number of people in their unit to the committee chair via Contact Us.

 Caring Hearts and Thinking of You